JOIN the AFICIONADOS

 Swiss-born Ruth Kramer has long embraced the poetic precision of understatement.
 With a design language shaped by Danish clarity and a tactile love of craftsmanship, her interiors exude a softness that whispers rather than shouts.
-From the alpine hush of Brücke 49 in Vals to the wind-swept majesty of Scotland’s Wildland estates like Killiehuntly Farmhouse, Lundies House, Kyle House and Kinloch Lodge, her spaces hold a quietly composed magic.
+From the alpine hush of Brücke 49 in Vals to the wind-swept majesty of the Scottish Highlands, her work holds a quietly composed magic, deeply attuned to landscape and legacy, form and feeling.

 Educated at the Danish Academy of Design and originally trained in fashion, Ruth spent over two decades honing her eye for texture, silhouette and materiality with global houses such as H&M, Inditex and Bestseller.
 But it was in Switzerland, post-2009, that her lifelong fascination with interiors crystallised into a new chapter.
 Interiors became her atelier, spaces in which mood, material and meaning were rendered with a minimalist’s touch and a soulfully curated hand.